LAYAIraq/frontend-docs/docs/components/course/course-edit/course-category-change.md

 - `course`

 #### Local
-- `inputWarning`: returns a string value, which is either the localized error message corresponding to the "badInput" property, or a default message if "badInput" is null or undefined.
-This computed property displays a warning message to the user if they entered invalid input.
+- `inputWarning`: returns a string value, which is either the localized error message corresponding to the `badInput` property, or a default message if `badInput` is null or undefined.

 ### Methods
-- `changeCourseCategory`: change course category
+- `changeCourseCategory`: checks for empty or duplicate category first